Why Estate Planning is Particularly Important for Women?

 67% of women between the ages of 45 and 54 don’t have wills, according to a Rocket Lawyer survey.
 The overall percentage for that age group is around 62%.
 In short, women are less likely to have a will than the general population.
 Why are women falling behind in their estate planning?

 While it may be true that in previous generations, women worked in the home had fewer personal assets than their husbands, it is less likely to be the case today.
 Not only that, but women tend to outlive their spouses.
-This means that widows are increasingly likely to have to manage not only their own assets, but their husbands’ assets as well.
+This means that widows are increasingly likely to have to manage not only their own assets but their husbands’ assets as well.
 That’s why estate planning has become particularly important for women in recent years.
 Here are a few more points to justify our claims –

 Women Have Wealth